raiyan24r/messenger-chatbot-tutorial/README.md

 If you own an online business you definitely understand how tiresome and repetitive it is to reply to the same questions from your customers.
 Furthermore late replies could potentially lead to losing a customer.
 How would you feel if a chatbot could automatically reply to all your customer’s queries and show all available products, that too instantly.
-You’ll be building a chatbot just like that here .A live demo of the chatbot can be seen [here](https://www.m.me/110715410820927).
+You’ll be building a chatbot just like that here.
+A live demo of the chatbot can be seen [here](https://www.m.me/110715410820927).

-In this tutorial for beginners with no prior experience working with Messenger Platform  we will build a simple messenger chatbot from scratch that can automatically reply to customer’s messages,FAQs and show a catalogue of available items for sale .
-We will be building the chatbot from scratch using basic knowledge of [php](https://www.php.net/manual/en/intro-whatis.php) programming language.
+In this tutorial, beginner developers with no prior experience working with the **Messenger Platform** will build a simple messenger chatbot from scratch that can automatically reply to customer’s messages and show a catalogue of available products for sale along with their image,price and other details.
+We will be building the chatbot using basic knowledge of [php](https://www.php.net/manual/en/intro-whatis.php) programming language.

 #### Prerequisites:
 * Basic knowledge about php programming language like variables, conditionals, loops, arrays etc
+* Basic knowledge about hosting a file on a server
 *  Any running editor of your choice.
 *  A running facebook page